EGI-Federation/documentation/content/en/users/security/secrets-store/gui/_index.md

 <!-- markdownlint-disable no-bare-urls -->
 - Open https://secrets.egi.eu in your browser.
-- Choose the _OIDC authentication_ method in the pulldown menu, then click _Sign in with OIDC provider_.
+- Choose the _OIDC authentication_ method in the pull-down menu, then click _Sign in with OIDC provider_.
 - Login via _EGI Check-in_ and authorize the Vault GUI.
 <!-- markdownlint-enable no-bare-urls -->